-Our public shareholders will be entitled to receive funds from the trust account only upon the earlier to occur of: (i) our completion of an initial business combination, and then only in connection with those Class A ordinary shares that such shareholder properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly tendered in connection with a shareholder vote to amend our amended and restated memorandum and articles of association to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity, and the redemption of our public shares if we are unable to complete an initial business combination within 24 months from the closing of this offering, subject to applicable law and as further described herein.
-In addition, if our plan to redeem our public shares if we are unable to complete an initial business combination within 24 months from the closing of this offering is not completed for any reason, compliance with Cayman Islands law may require that we submit a plan of dissolution to our then-existing shareholders for approval prior to the distribution of the proceeds held in our trust account.
+Our public shareholders will be entitled to receive funds from the trust account only upon the earlier to occur of: (i) our completion of an initial business combination, and then only in connection with those Class A ordinary shares that such shareholder properly elected to redeem, subject to the limitations described herein, (ii) the redemption of any public shares properly tendered in connection with a shareholder vote to amend our amended and restated memorandum and articles of association to modify the substance or timing of our obligation to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity, and the redemption of our public shares if we are unable to complete an initial business combination activity, subject to applicable law and as further described herein.
+In addition, if our plan to redeem our public shares if we are unable to complete an initial business combination within 24 months from the closing of dissolution to our the closing of this offering is not completed for any reason, complicable law and as further described herein.
+In addition, if our plan to redeem our public shares if we are unable to complete an initial business combination within 24 months from the closing of this offering allows combination to our the dissolution to our the closing of this offering is not completed for any reason, compliance with Cayman Islands law may require that we submit a plan of dissolution to our then-existing shareholders for approval prior to the distribution of the proceeds held in our trust account.
 In that case, public shareholders may be forced to wait beyond 24 months from the closing of this offering before they receive funds from our trust account.
-In no other circumstances will a public shareholder have any right or interest of any kind in the trust account.
-Holders of warrants will not have any right to the proceeds held in the trust account with respect to the warrants.
-Accordingly, to liquidate your investment, you may be forced to sell your public shares or warrants, potentially at a loss.
+In oother circumstances will a public shareholder have any right or interest of any kind in the trust account.
+Holders of warrants will not h